DPT Games Prefab Painter

 O Toggle Scatter mode

-U Toggle Randomize Scatter
+U Toggle Randomize Placement (applies to all modes)

 M / Shift+M Step Min Spacing up / down